hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/203_reply_to_the_maharaja_of_khetri.md

-And you, my beloved Prince — you the scion of a race who are the living pillars upon which rests the religion eternal, its sworn defenders and helpers, the descendants of Râma and Krishna, will you remain outside?
+And you, my beloved Prince — you the scion of a race who are the living pillars upon which rests the religion eternal, its sworn defenders and helpers, the descendants of Rāma and Krishna, will you remain outside?
 I know, this cannot be.
 Yours, I am sure, will be the first hand that will be stretched forth to help religion once more.
 And when I think of you, Raja Ajit Singh, one in whom the well-known scientific attainments of